Andean condor: Role in culture

 The Andean condor is a national symbol of Argentina, Bolivia, Chile, Colombia, Ecuador, Peru and Venezuelan Andes states.
 It is the national bird of Bolivia, Chile, Colombia, and Ecuador.
 It plays an important role in the folklore and mythology of the South American Andean regions, and has been represented in Andean art from c.
-2500 BCE onward, and they are a part of indigenous Andean religions.
+2500 BCE onward, and it is a part of indigenous Andean religions.
 In Andean mythology, the Andean condor was associated with the sun deity, and was believed to be the ruler of the upper world.
 The Andean condor is considered a symbol of power and health by many Andean cultures, and it was believed that the bones and organs of the Andean condor possessed medicinal powers, sometimes leading to the hunting and killing of condors to obtain its bones and organs.
 In some versions of Peruvian bullfighting ("Yawar Fiesta" or "Blood Festival"), a condor is tied to the back of a bull, where it pecks at the animal as bullfighters fight it.
 The condor generally survives and is set free.

 The Andean condor is a popular figure on stamps in many countries, appearing on one for Ecuador in 1958, Argentina in 1960, Peru in 1973, Bolivia in 1985, Colombia in 1992, Chile in 1935 and 2001, and Venezuela in 2004.
 It has also appeared on the coins and banknotes of Colombia and Chile.